Architecture

 The Settings

-The Settings class defines all the carrier specific credential required to authenticate connections and additionally
+class defines all the carrier specific credential required to authenticate connections

-• a unique carrier_name (a readonly name. e.g: canadapost)
+(a readonly name. e.g: canadapost) - a unique

-• a unique carrier_id (a nickname provided for each instance. e.g: canadapost_test_account)
+(a nickname provided for each instance. e.g: canadapost_test_account) - optionally an

-• optionally an account_country_code (a country specific account number)
+(a country specific account number) - optionally a unique

 The Mapper